 First they came up to Sonoma to scout locations.
 We drove around checking out various fields and met with Roger Rhoten of the Sebastiani Theater, a GORGEOUS 78 year old movie house and a local landmark.
 It's beautiful inside and provided the perfect location for the song "The Late Projectionist".
 Thankfully Roger agreed to let us use the location on a bit of short notice.
 We had four hours to make it happen.

 It was time to move onto the next location, so we grabbed some tacos and headed to the Sebastiani.
 This place is so kick ass.
 It has a huge red velvet curtain framed by a sweet proscenium and the lobby is filled with cool, geeky stuff.
-John Lassiter always premieres the new Pixar films at this theater and it also has live music, plays and summer camps.
-It's the jewel of the town, so we were really happy to be able to shoot there.
 After wrangling with the sound and realizing that our drummer was going to drown out the playback, they pumped the audio through the house sound system and we were able to start shredding.
 Videos are weird because it's fake.
 But if it's loud enough you can get into it.
 At the end of one take I looked back to see Pascal hopping around like a madman and Daedalus crashing onto the floor.
 Glitter was flying everywhere.
 It was a blast.

 We also got a special visit from local musician Dark Lord Byron who moonlighted in the lobby, hovering like a specter of gloom behind the bright and cheery concessions counter.
 All in all it went surprisingly well.
 The only bummer is that those guys are now buried up to their necks in footage and we won't see the likes of them for about 6 weeks.
 Plus they'll probably HATE our song now if they don't already.
 We'll send out a link to the video once it's done and--we're already thinking about the next one!
 For more photos from the shoot, go to the Static People photo page.
 It's a wrap!